Company secretarial services that keep you off the strike-off register

-Confirmation statements, statutory registers and Companies House filings handled by an ACCA-qualified accountant, so your company stays compliant and never gets struck off.
+Confirmation statements, statutory registers and Companies House filings handled by a qualified accountant, so your company stays compliant and never gets struck off.

 • 4.9 Google · 63 reviews